Poseid10ur/archive/Documentation.README.md

 * System admin documentation: This is where we state our environment-specific resources (i.e staging and production works on live DB).
 Besides, scheduled tasks should be stated at this section.

 ## Process Documentation
-Process documentation should contain the evolution of the service.
+Process documentation should contain information about the evolution of the service.
 For instance, the new feature user stories should be under this section.

 * Functional Analysis: This is where we state the use cases.
 * Scheduled Test Reports: This is where we state the important metrics of the scheduled tests.
 (Like load-tests)